Complaint Forms and Procedures

 Anonymous Complaints: Online complaints may be submitted anonymously, however we will have no way to update you on the status of the complaint.
 Additionally, please keep in mind that your decision for anonymity may limit our ability to conduct a complete investigation.

-- ONLINE Complaint Form - Under "Online Services" select "File a Complaint", click on "File a New Complaint", and then "Switch to Manual Entry", and then select the appropriate type of complaint:
+- Under "Online Services" in the top right hand corner, select "File a Complaint", click on "File a New Complaint"

 - Home Improvement and New Home Construction

 - Occupational (Electricians, Plumbers, Home Inspection, etc.)

 - Enter your contact information, and click on "File Complaint or Report" to move on in the process.

 Paper Complaint Forms (for mail, email, or fax):

 - Paper/PDF Complaint Form Quejas Generales

 - Prescription or Pharmacy If you believe your pharmacist incorrectly filled your prescription, please contact your physician and pharmacist immediately.
 You may also report it to the Department of Consumer Protection Drug Control Unit at (860) 713-6065.

 - "DO NOT CALL" Complaint Instructions